-Maya Angelou Fast Facts
+Maya Angelou Fast Facts - CNN

 January 20, 1993 - Recites her poem “On the Pulse of Morning” at the inauguration of President Bill Clinton, becoming the second poet to participate in a president’s inauguration after Robert Frost read at President John F. Kennedy’s 1961 ceremony.

-February 1993 - Wins Grammy for Best Spoken Word or Non-Musical Album for "On The Pulse Of Morning."
+February 1993 - Wins a Grammy for Best Spoken Word or Non-Musical Album for “On The Pulse Of Morning.”

-March 1995 - Wins Grammy for Best Spoken Word or Non-Musical Album for "Phenomenal Woman."
+March 1995 - Wins a Grammy for Best Spoken Word or Non-Musical Album for “Phenomenal Woman.”

-October 16, 1995 - Recites poem "From a Black Woman to a Black Man" at the Million Man March in Washington.
+October 16, 1995 - Recites the poem “From a Black Woman to a Black Man” at the Million Man March in Washington, DC.

 1998 - Film directorial debut for “Down in the Delta.”